 What kind of phone or computer do I need to use CommDoc?

-CommDoc has been developed by Northern Territory General Practice Education (NTGPE) in consultation with clinics, communities, doctors, cultural educators and interpretive services.
+CommDoc has been developed by Northern Territory General Practice Education (NTGPE) in consultation with clinics, communities, doctors, cultural educators, interpretive services and eLearn Australia.

 Please get in touch with us by emailing email@example.com